Pine Mountain Settlement School Series 11: FARM DANCING IN THE CABBAGE PATCH Sheep Shearing and Cecil Sharp

 Dancing in the Cabbage Patch is a personal reflection on the history of one of the oldest continuing rural settlement schools in America.

 A region of ridges and hollows, the long chain of mountains that comprise the Southern Appalachians are rich in natural resources but during the early twentieth-century the people who had settled the area were believed to be outside the capacity to join the accelerating industrial development of the country’s major cities.
-The reasons were many.
-Eastern Kentucky, in particular, lagged in development in many areas; social, economic, educational, and industrial skills.
-One of the objectives of the rural settlement movement in the Appalachians was to provide industrial training for people tucked away in the most remote corners of the region and to prepare them for the looming impact on their lives.
+The reasons were many and were not, necessarily unique to Eastern Kentucky.
+In particular, the people lagged in their development in many areas; social, economic, educational, and industrial skills, compounded by their isolation.
+One of the objectives of the rural settlement movement in the Appalachians was to provide industrial training for people tucked away in the most remote corners of the region and to prepare them for the looming impact of industrialization on their lives.

-Many of the workers who came to the isolated valleys and hollows promoted the region’s isolation as a salvation from the evils of the industrial world by adopting a modified Arts and Craft Movement ethos.
+Further, many of the settlement workers who came to the isolated valleys and hollows of Eastern Kentucky promoted the region’s isolation as a salvation from the evils of the industrial world by adopting a modified Arts and Craft Movement ethos.
 Others found a better balance through the introduction of many of the tenants of Progressive education, particularly through programs of civic-minded industrial training combined with a standard educational framework.
-Pine Mountain Settlement School in its early years, chartered a course somewhere between the two extremes.
+Pine Mountain Settlement School in its early years, chartered a course somewhere between the two educational directions.

-In the region, many social service agencies, as well as church and charitable organizations developed institutions modeled on the early urban settlement movement instituted in Chicago by Jane Addams and in other major urban area by idealistic leader.
+In the region, many social service agencies, as well as church and charitable organizations developed institutions modeled on the early urban settlement movement instituted in Chicago by Jane Addams and in other major urban areas by idealistic leaders.
 The leaders in the urban centers proposed to guide the people out of poverty and illiteracy by modeling a progressive presence in the community.
-Of the rural settlement institutions Pine Mountain Settlement School, a uniquely non-sectarian institution, introduced a powerful Settlement Movement model adapted to the rural environment.
-What evolved in the formative years was a rural education that married traditional educational models to health and social services within the community.
-Today, it is still a model that changes lives and is remarkably fresh but that has been diluted by removing workers from the community and using central service centers staffed by professional who are no longer integrated within the community of service.
-When compared to contemporary trends in education and social services whether urban or rural, the de-centralized model may be argued to be isolating and a step backward.
+Of the rural settlement institutions Pine Mountain Settlement School, a uniquely non-sectarian institution introduced a powerful Settlement Movement model that adapted to the rural environment.
+What evolved in the formative years was a rich educational model that married traditional education to local culture and added a strong industrial training component.
+Further, they added health and social services for the community, reaching out to more than just students but also to their families.
+Today, that model still has its proponents and it is still a model that changes lives and is remarkably fresh.
+In the urban centers the settlement house movement was slowly diluted when the workers began to remove themselves from the communities of interest and established “centers” of service staffed by professionals who were no longer integrated, or living within the community of service.
+When compared to contemporary trends in education and social services whether urban or rural, the de-centralized model may be argued to be an isolating move for mutual education and a step backward in direct service.

 The following topical essays contained in “Dancing in the Cabbage Patch,” reflect a personal reflection and a journey centered on the experience of being born and raised in the rural settlement school environment of Pine Mountain.
-It has not been written to reflect the views of the current institution but to trace through a personal reflection some of the highlights of Pine Mountain Settlement School during its 100-year history.
+It has not been written to reflect the views of the current institution but to trace through a personal reflection — a lived experience of some of the highlights of Pine Mountain Settlement School during its 100-year history.

 It has been said that when one has had such a profound maturation and is wrenched from that life, that it allows for a second sight.
-To be able to return to a place and to see it for the first time is a rare gift but a tenuous one filled with both doubt of and a perceived clarity of vision.
-This essay explores that ambiguity.
+To be able to return to a place and to see it for the first time is a rare gift but a tenuous one filled with some doubt in any a perceived clarity of vision.
+This essay explores that personal ambiguity.

-The general perception of the land that comprises Pine Mountain Settlement School, in fact, stands in direct contrast to the observations of many of those who have written about Eastern Kentucky.
-The descriptive adjectives used for many Appalachian farms and sometimes its people often read “ravaged,” “uncultivated,” “disorganized,” “unkempt,” “scraggly,” “impoverished,” dirty, and other pejoratives that disparage any perception of beauty.
+The general perception of the land’s importance to what comprises Pine Mountain Settlement School, in fact, stands in direct contrast to the observations of many of those who have written about Eastern Kentucky.
+The descriptive adjectives used for many Appalachian farms and the surrounding mountains — and, sometimes its people, often reads “ravaged,” “uncultivated,” “disorganized,” “unkempt,” “scraggly,” “impoverished,” dirty, and other pejoratives that disparage any perception of beauty.
 Why is Pine Mountain “bucolic”, “lovely”, “peaceful”, “Shangri-La”, “natures majestic garden” and on and on?
-Again, the reflections are complex.
+Again, the perceptions and the reflections are complex.

 Farming practice has always been central to the life of the Pine Mountain Settlement School and its surrounding communities.
 Planning for the school was built upon the desire of William Creech to teach good farming practice as well as to educate students in an educational curriculum consistent with that offered to youth in other parts of the country.
 He saw these two objectives as joined in a reverence for the land and its people and progressive in its experimentation.